RobTillaart/KT0803/README.md

 #### Wont (for now)

+- investigate tea5767 FM receiver (Out of scope for this lib).
 - implement KT0803L
 - investigate efficiency of register access.
   - caching all (allowed) registers in **begin()**